wunderio/wunder-theme-base/README.md

 2. Run `ddev npm i`.
 3. Run `ddev npm run develop`.
 This starts the Storybook and Webpack servers.
 Storybook is available on `https://internal-wunder-theme.ddev.site:6006`.
 4. If you want to only watch SCSS changes without running Storybook and Webpack, run `ddev npm sass-dev`.
 5. The stories written in Twig needs to be generated to JSON files for Storybook.
 To do this and watch new changes in the stories, enter the ddev container with `ddev ssh` and run `watch --color drush storybook:generate-all-stories`.
-If you want only to compile the JSON files without watching, run `drush strorybook:generate-all-stories`.
+If you want only to compile the JSON files without watching, run `drush storybook:generate-all-stories`.
 TODO: Include this into the theme build and run processes.

 ### Running tests